YosysHQ/nextpnr/docs/archapi.md

 port.
 Where ports have more than one clock edge associated with them (such as DDR outputs), `index` can be used to obtain information for all edges. `index` must be in [0, clockInfoCount), behaviour is undefined otherwise.

-BEL Buckets Methods
+Bel Buckets Methods
 -------------------

-BEL buckets are subsets of BelIds and cell types used by analytic placer to seperate types of BELs during placement.
+Bel buckets are subsets of BelIds and cell types used by analytic placer to seperate types of bels during placement.
 The buckets should form an exact cover over all BelIds and cell types.

-Each BEL bucket should be BelIds and cell types that are roughly interchangable during placement.
+Each bel bucket should be BelIds and cell types that are roughly interchangable during placement.
 Typical buckets are:
- - All LUT BELs
+ - All LUT bels
- - All FF BELs
+ - All FF bels
- - All multipliers BELs
+ - All multipliers bels
- - All block RAM BELs
+ - All block RAM bels
  - etc.

-The BEL buckets will be used during analytic placement for spreading prior to strict legality enforcement.
-It is not required that all BELs within a bucket are strictly equivelant.
+The bel buckets will be used during analytic placement for spreading prior to strict legality enforcement.
+It is not required that all bels within a bucket are strictly equivelant.

 Strict legality step will enforce those differences, along with additional